lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 where customers walk in the door and personally deal with you and your staff, it may be all you need.

+For a brick-and-mortar shop, the process of getting started with an app may be as simple as:
+1. Install the app on a mobile device which you can leave by the cash register all the time.
+Buy a cheap Android device or second-hand iPhone if necessary.
+1. The app will display a "backup phrase" which gives access to all funds.
+Make sure to write this down and keep it in your safe, or another safe place
+1. Periodically move money out of the mobile wallet app, when the amount of "cash" you've received in Bitcoin exceeds the amount of cash in the cash register.

 Here's a list of apps shamelessly copied from [nol1mit's page](https://nolim1t.gitlab.io/bitcoin-merchant-starter-kit/):